jzuern/sph-fluidsim-fortran/README.md

 The code within the source files is structured in a way as to reflect its role in the simulation.
-Below is a list of source files:
+Below we have the list of source files:

 - gnufor2.f90: interface to call for Gnuplot instance inside FORTRAN program
 - integrate.f90: implementation of the leapfrog integration method
 - linkedlist.f90: implementation of linked list bookkeeping routines
 - sphfunctions:f90: implementation of particle interaction routines
-- util.f90: auxiliary functions with no other suitable place
+- util.f90: auxiliary functions
-- program.f90: main program which starts simulation
+- program.f90: main program which starts simulation and contains simulation loop

-Code commentary should be enough to help understanding the tasks of each function and subroutine.
+Additionally commentary on each function is provided within the source files themselves.

-In order to plot the particle data that has been written to file, I suggest using the provided bash script `plot_data.sh` which loads Gnuplot and plots the contents of the `data` folder.
+In order to plot the particle data that has been written to file, I suggest using the provided bash script `plot_data3d.sh` which starts Gnuplot and plots the contents of the `data` folder.
 You might need to edit the script to make it suit your plotting needs.
 You also might want to make the bash script executable by typing

 ```
-$ chmod +x plot_data.sh
+$ chmod +x plot_data3d.sh
 ```